 Often when I’ve ridden between Lorne and Wye River I look at the roads that head inland – up and inland – and wonder what they’re like, where they’ll take me.
 Today was a chance to find out where Jamieson track lead.

-Starting with a 10km warm-up from Lorne along the Great Ocean Road, then turn left after crossing the Jamieson river onto the gravel track, there’s a very brief flat section of flat, a hairpin bind, and you immediately start heading up to climb into the coastal hills.
+Starting with a 10km warm-up from Lorne along the Great Ocean Road, then turn right after crossing the Jamieson river onto the gravel track, there’s a very brief flat section of road, a hairpin bend, and you immediately start heading up to climb into the coastal hills.
 I made it about 600m before simultanously running out of gears, breath and leg muscle and had to stop and walk the next half kilometre to where it flattened out.

 I stopped for a breather and to talk to a couple who were setting up their campsite just off the track – the official campsite at the bottom of the track was full, so any number of people were illegally camping in the bush.
 They asked what I thought their chances were of getting away with it, I suspect that so long as they don’t make a mess nobody will know.
 Of course the official campsite at the bottom of the hill is a complete mess; beer cans, cardboard rubbish and toilet paper all over the place.